Wick integrals: Introduction

 \section{Introduction}

+In \cite{Appell_1880} Appell introduced sequences of polynomials that are centred under given a measure and behave like ordinary monomials under differentiation.
+This idea was later reintroduced by Wick \cite{wick}, whose notation is still used in quantum field theory:

-Wick products were first introduced by Wick in quantum field theory \cite{wick}, later understood as a way of replacing ordinary monomials with polynomials that are centred under the probability measure considered, but which still behave as monomials under differentiation (see e.g.\ \cite{simon} for a comprehensive treatment).
-The idea of a sequence of polynomials satisfying the latter property was introduced much earlier by Appell \cite{Appell_1880}.
-These polynomials---we shall refer to them as Appell polynomials, while attributing the product to Wick---entered the probability theory literature in the '80s thanks to their relevance to limit theorems \cite{Avram_1987, zones}.
-For Gaussian distributions they are much better known as the Hermite polynomials, and they are orthogonal.
+We refer to \cite{simon} for a comprehensive treatment.
+These polynomials---we shall refer to them as Appell polynomials, while attributing the product to Wick---entered the contemporary literature in probability theory in the '80s thanks to their relevance to limit theorems \cite{Avram_1987}.
+For Gaussian distributions they are much better known as the Hermite polynomials, and are orthogonal.
+Wick products in the more general sense continue to generate interest in the context of the renormalisation, see for example the use in \cite{HaiPhi43} for non-Gaussian approximations to space-time white noise.

 The Wick product, which generates a sequence of Appell polynomials starting from the probability measure, is not an associative operation, as the probability law of the Appell polynomials is not the same as that of its factors.
 One can however impose associativity of the Wick product w.r.t.\ a set of reference random variables, and obtain an associative product.
-This is mainly considered when the reference measure is Gaussian \cite[Definition 3.2]{Janson_1997}, in which case it mirrors (through the Wiener chaos isometry) the symmetric product on Fock space.
-This product is closely related to the divergence operator in Malliavin calculus, which can indeed, in certain cases, be approximated with Riemann-Stieltjes sums in which integrand and integrator are Wick-multiplied \cite{alos, NT06}.
+This is, again, mainly considered when the reference measure is Gaussian \cite{Janson_1997}, in which case it mirrors (through the Wiener chaos isometry) the symmetric product on Fock space.
+This product is closely related to the divergence operator in Malliavin calculus, which can, in many cases, be approximated with Riemann-Stieltjes sums in which integrand and integrator are Wick-multiplied \cite{alos, NT06}.
 The idea of making Wick products associative works more abstractly for general reference measures admitting finite moments, and was recently introduced by \cite{niko} in the context of Hopf-algebraic renormalisation.
 Following \cite{Janson_1997}, we continue to call it the Wick product.